mschmulen/ios7-javascript-bridge/README.md

 Within any given JSVirtualMachine you can have an arbitrary number of JSContexts allowing you to execute JavaScript scripts and give access to global objects.

 ###JSValue

-	Strong Reference to a Javascript Value associated with a specific JSContext ( StrongReferenced to the JSContext it is associated or instantiated with)
+JSValue is a strong reference to a JavaScript value in a specific JS Context ( StrongReferenced to the JSContext it is associated or instantiated with)

 A JSValue is immutable, so you can’t modify it in Objective-C ( similar to NSString ) and therefore you cant change the value in your Objective-C code and expect it to be changed in yourJavaScript execution.
 Likewise, you can’t change the value of the variable a in JavaScript and expect your Objective-C JSValue to change.
 Each time a change is made, the value must be copied across the boundary of the two execution environments.